 Ripe achenes are essential for positive determination of species.
 Several species of Eleocharis approach closely to Michigan and should be looked for within the state.
 Eleocharis mamillata is a circumboreal species known from Ontario and Wisconsin which resembles E. palustris but has typically 5 or more perianth bristles, these longer than the tubercle, and soft, very easily compressible stems.
+Also silimar to E. palustris is E. macrostachya, occurring mostly west of Michigan, but known from outliers in Ontario and Ohio.
+It differs from E. palustris in having the lowest scale of the spikelet clasping at least 3/4 of the circumference of the stem, and often often with only one sterile scale at the base of the spikelet (if two sterile scales, these strongly unequal); the stems are often strongly flattened.
 Eleocharis wolfii approaches from the south and has strongly flattened stems, but with white or pearly achenes, with prominent longitudinal ridges connected by numerous minute cross-bars, like those of E. acicularis.
 Eleocharis tenuis approaches Michigan from the east and south.
-It resembles E. elliptica, but has culms only 4–5-angled and achenes do not persist in the inflorescence after the scales have fallen.
+It resembles a thin, wiry, E. elliptica, but has culms only 4–5-angled and the achenes do not persist in the inflorescence after the scales have fallen.

 1. Mature spikelet scarcely if at all thicker than main portion of culm; scales persistent; culms quadrangular, triangular, or terete and cross-partitioned.

 2. Culms terete, cross-partitioned, appearing as if jointed (with narrow, light-colored bands on surface).

 2. Culms angled, not clearly partitioned nor appearing jointed.

 3. Culms sharply 4-angled, stout (3–5 mm thick); spikelet (1.2–) 2–5 cm long.